NelsonSharma/inbs/README.md

 * To refresh the notebook after making changes, the server must be forced to convert the notebook to HTML again and update its cache.
 This can be done by appending `?!` to the url of the notebook that is to be refreshed.
 After refreshing, it will continue to server the new HTML page from the cache untill refreshed again.

+* The cache has no limits, so it will consume RAM based on the number of new pages visited.
+The cache can be cleared by appending `?~` to the home url like `http://127.0.0.0:8888/?~`